saucelabs/sauce-docs/docs/dev/api/rdc.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Use the Real Device Cloud (RDC) REST API methods to look up device types and availability in your data center and view current activity on those devices.
+Use the Real Device Cloud (RDC) API methods to look up device types and availability in your data center and view current activity on those devices.

+Refer to [Getting Started](/dev/api) for Authentication and Server information.

 ### Get Devices